 Afterwards, we walked back down to Plaza Nueva and caught the No. 2 bus to head up to the gypsy caves of Sacromonte.
-These hills are even higher up than the Albayzin.
-It’s quite a long, steep walk so we explored for a bit and then settled in for dinner and a flamenco show.

 It’s also very popular for people to book a tapas walking tour of Sacromonte or the Albayzin as both can be quite windy and a guide helps to point out the best hole in the wall spots!

 We had a couple hours left to kill before our late evening flight to Barcelona, so we decided to spend a couple hours relaxing at the Hammam Al Andalus, or Arab Baths.
 There are a couple places you can try Arab style baths in Spain – I believe Cordoba and Seville also have their own location.
 In Moorish times, hammams were a social and business gathering place.

 The Granada baths are built over the ruins of the ancient baths and about 5 minutes off Plaza Nueva.
 If you’re interested in a treatment (they have a kessara!) make sure to book about 2 days in advance.
 We unfortunately couldn’t grab a slot just the day before so settled for a day pass to relax in the numerous bathing pools.
 Check rates for treatments here.

 If you’ve tried Roman style baths in Hungary, I’d say this is very similar but on a much smaller scale and all indoors.

 There were about 5 pools, all different temperatures, and the baths themselves are gorgeous.
 I wish I had taken pictures because the mosaics, Arab lamps and pools were quite pretty but I didn’t want to disturb or bother the other people there.
 Oh well, you’ll just have to try it for yourself!